A Basic Guide to Getting a Divorce

 e) You and your spouse have been living separately for 5 years or more, whether or not your spouse consents to the divorce.

-Fact (a) ‘adultery’, and fact (b) ‘unreasonable behaviour’ are the two facts which are most often relied upon by divorcing couples.
+Fact (a) ‘adultery’, and fact (b) ‘behaviour’ are the two facts which are most often relied upon by divorcing couples.
 ‘Adultery’ is an act of sexual intercourse with a person of the opposite sex.
-For an act of adultery to be relied upon it must have taken place no more than six months before separation or at any time after separation.
-It is no longer necessary to name the person with whom the adultery took place or indeed to involve them in the Court proceedings.
+For an act of adultery to be relied upon it must have taken place no more than six months before separation but it can be at any time after separation, even if it didn’t occur before separation at all.
+It is not necessary to name the person with whom the adultery took place or indeed to involve them in the Court proceedings at all.

-‘Unreasonable behaviour’ has occurred where the other spouse has behaved in such a way that you cannot reasonably be expected to continue to live with him/her.
-The test is subjective and the Court will consider what is unreasonable to you.
-For behaviour to be ‘unreasonable’ in this context it does not have to be grave, violent or extreme behaviour.
-A combination of less obviously unreasonable behaviour can be sufficient.
+‘Behaviour’ has occurred where the other spouse has behaved in such a way that you cannot reasonably be expected to continue to live with them.
+The test is objective in that consideration is given to what an independent observer might make of the situation, but with subjective elements in that the individual circumstances of the spouses and the marriage are also taken into account.
+For behaviour to be such that it is not reasonable to expect the other spouse to continue to live with them does not have to be serious, violent or extreme behaviour.
+A combination of less obviously unreasonable behaviours can be sufficient.
 The kind of behaviour would depend on the facts of each case, but it can include such things as; nagging, verbal abuse, breakdown of sexual relations, a lack of affection and attention.
+However following the well-publicised case of Mr & Mrs Owens in 2018, exaggerated, isolated incidents and mere “criticism” of the other party, may not be sufficient if the petition is defended.

 4. If the marriage has irretrievably broken down and one of the 5 facts applies, what happens next?

-Every petition follows the same form.
-It contains the basic information about names, addresses, ages of children and a statement that the marriage has irretrievably broken down.
-It will also state the “fact” on which it is intended to rely.
+Every petition follows the same “tick box” format.
+It contains basic information about names, addresses, occupations and dates of birth of the couple, together with the date and place of marriage, and a statement that the marriage has irretrievably broken down.
+It will also state the “fact” on which the Petitioner relies to prove the irretrievable breakdown and details (“particulars”) of that have to be given.

-The petition will include a section (known as a “prayer”) which will include a request for the divorce to be granted.
-It may also include a request for an order relating to the children; a claim regarding costs of the divorce; and an order for financial provision, although the latter does not mean that an application to the Court to deal with finances has to be made.
-However if it is not made here the person presenting the petition cannot make a financial claim later.
+The petition will include a section (known as a “prayer” – more of that old fashioned language) which will state the request for permission to divorce.
+It may also include a request for an order that the other spouse pays the legal costs of the divorce; and must request an order for financial provision, although the latter does not mean that an application to the Court to deal with finances has to be made.
+However if it is not made here the person presenting the petition cannot make a financial claim later, even by consent, so it has to be made now in order to protect their position.

 6. What about the children?

-Either spouse may start the divorce.
+7.1 Either spouse may start the divorce.
 He or she is referred to as the “Petitioner”.
-The petition and statement of arrangements about the children are completed and then sent to the Court together with the marriage certificate and the appropriate fee.
+The prescribed petition form is completed and then sent to the Court together with the original marriage certificate and the appropriate fee.

 7.3 From the date the documents are received the Respondent has strict time limits to observe.